penseipublicidade/website/docs/controls/searchbar.md

 ### `view_leading`

 A `Control` to display before the text input field when the search view is open.
-This is typically an `Icon` or an `IconButton`.
+Typically an `Icon` or an `IconButton`.

 Defaults to a back button which closes/pops the search view.

 ### `view_shape`

 Defines the shape of the search view.

-The value is [`BoxShape`](/docs/reference/types/boxshape) enum.
+Value is of type [`BoxShape`](/docs/reference/types/boxshape) defaults to `BoxShape.RECTANGLE`.

-The default value is `RECTANGLE`.

 ### `view_side`

 Defines the color and weight of the search view's outline.

-The value is [`BorderSide`](/docs/reference/types/borderside) enum.
+Value is of type [`BorderSide`](/docs/reference/types/borderside).

 ### `view_surface_tint_color`